10 Best Affordable Homeowners Insurance Companies of 2026

 State Farm’s home insurance policy has great coverage and great customer service.

-But what State Farm stands out is for its “Increased Dwelling Limit.”
+But what makes State Farm stand out is its “Increased Dwelling Limit.”

 First, the increase is available at no cost to you.